 Of course, it all depends on your interests and pace.

 Most tourists actually visit for a day, just go around the major temples – Angkor Wat, Bayon, Ta Prohm and leave thinking they saw everything.
-To be honest, I don’t think that is a great way to see this amazing and huge place, for which you travelled maybe even thousands of kilometres.
+To be honest, I don’t think that is a great way to see this amazing and huge place, for which you travelled maybe even thousands of kilometers.
 In one day you will hardly see anything.
-Also, don’t think that once you saw a couple of temples, you have the idea of what others look like.
+Also, a couple of famous temples don’t really give an idea of what others look like.
 Many temples are so different from each other, with some unique features, quiet places, awesome carvings, etc. etc.

-However, if you have limited time and want to cram as much as possible in a day, the post with the best 1-day itinerary is coming soon.
+However, if you have limited time and want to cram as much as possible in a day, here is the best 1-day itinerary.

 I do suggest to allocate at least 3 days to Angkor, unless you don’t like visiting temples and historical sites and get bored of them easily.
-I am working on the best 3-day itinerary for your visit.
+Here is the best 3-day itinerary for your visit.

 I personally was really fascinated by this place.
 We had 4 days and we did visit the major things on my list.
 During those 4 days we were out most of the day from early morning.